Pennsylvania Court Records

 - Cases where one of the parties had not attained the legal age of 18 before marriage.

-- Cases where one or both spouses is physically incapacitated to have sex.
+- Cases where one or both spouses are physically incapacitated to have sex.

 - Cases where the marriage occurred from coercion, duress, or fraud.